unixfy/iteusc-website/README.md

 ## What is this project?

 This project is a new website for ITE at USC.
 It is built with Svelte, and promotes our club.
-It pulls data on transportation opportunities, etc. from our Firebase Cloud Firestore database.
+It pulls data on transportation opportunities, etc. from our Directus database.

 Functionality in scope: